 Also passionate about food and the environment, Sanra published several food related articles in publications including Gastronomica, The Argentina Independent, Time Out Buenos Aires, and Ode Magazine and has always worked in the restaurant industry as she has a deep love for -and appreciation of- good food and wine.

-She now manages Colectivo Felix and is a world-renowned mother of long haired, wild boys.
+She now co-directs Colectivo Felix and is a world-renowned mother of long haired, wild boys.

 Born and raised in Buenos Aires, Alvaro Zapata began working as Casa Felix’s Resident Chef in December of 2009.
 At 21, Alvaro took his first job in the kitchen at Bio, a vegetarian and organic restaurant in Palermo working with Chef Maximo, a mutual friend who introduced Diego and Alvaro.
 Several restaurants later –among them Arevalito, Basilico, Kensho, and Blanquita- Alvaro came to Casa Felix.